macquena/the-flutter-project/README.md

 This web app is a solution to the tiring searxh of internships by the Computer Engineering/Science Student Populace in KNUST, Ghana and even the whole world.
 It seeks to provide both remote and local access to internships from various recruiters.
 Further updates of the site will have recruiters being able to post their available slots for internsips to.
- We are so proud to have made this happen!.
+ We are so proud to have made this happen!